• Ingredient Glossary & Guides

 March 24, 2022 · Leave a Comment

-Wake up with glowing skin with this Overnight Glow Peel.
-This once a week treat is chock full of skin-friendly ingredients such as Kakadu Plum
+GOOP GOOPGLOW 15% Glycolic Acid Overnight Glow Peel – wake up with glowing skin with this Overnight Glow Peel.
+This once a week treat is chock full of skin-friendly ingredients such as Kakadu Plum and three kinds of Hyaluronic Acid.

 This is likely due to the notable ingredient lineup and the design of the peel pad itself.